Prevented planting: Crop insurance options and insurance indemnity payment tax considerations

 If a farmer is prevented from planting by the final planting date and meets all the criteria of their insurance policy, they have choices available to them.
 The farmer may:

-- Plant the insured crop after the late planting period (or after the final planting date if a late planting period is not available), in which case the insurance guarantee will be the same as the insurance guarantee provided for prevented planting coverage which is 60%.
+- Plant the insured crop after the late planting period (or after the final planting date if a late planting period is not available), in which case the insurance guarantee will be the same as the insurance guarantee provided for prevented planting coverage which is 60 percent for soybeans and 55 percent for corn.

 - Leave the acreage idle (black dirt) and receive a full prevented planting payment.
 Conservation improvements are allowed.